laser/hash-dag-go/README.md

 # Hash DAG in Go

 `hash-dag-go` is a library for converting a vanilla Directed Acyclic Graphs (DAG) to a hash DAG.
-I am hesitant to call it a Merkle DAG, as [my pals over at PL](https://docs.ipfs.tech/concepts/merkle-dag/) have already laid claim to that term.
+I am hesitant to call it a Merkle DAG, as [my pals over at PL](https://docs.ipfs.tech/concepts/merkle-dag/) have already laid claim to that term, and this thing is slightly different.

 <p float="left">
 	<table>